sherbeenyy/LMS/readme.md

 ### Request Validation

-Joi is used to define validation schemas for all route inputs.
+express-validator is used to define validation schemas for all route inputs.
 Validation is applied before business logic execution.
 Errors are caught early and returned in a consistent format.

 Examples of validation files include: